bunandan/bunandan/README.md

 Hi there
 I am Nandan BU
-I am from Bengaluru I have studied BE in ECE.
+I am from India, I have studied BE with the specialization of  Electronics and Communication Engineering, more passionate about Embedded System.
-I worked on 8051 Microcontroller board and ARM board.
+I worked on 8051 Microcontroller board and ARM Cortex-M3(LPC1768MCU) board with the Keil Micro vision-4 application on Windows operating system.
-I knew concepts like digital electronics, analog electronics, C programming, C++, Embedded C, and data structures and algorithms.
+I have learnt the concepts like digital electronics, analog electronics, C programming, C++, Embedded C, and Data Structures and Algorithms.
-I did a project in my final year of engineering ie an IOT-based garbage monitoring system.

 THANKYOU